 I type using an on-screen keyboard.
 My on-screen keyboard has “word prediction” so that I only have to type the first letters of the word.
 My keyboard displays a list of words that begin with those letters.
 I then click on my word.
 This software speeds up my typing significantly.
 I usually type fast enough that I can go on-line and keep up with chat groups without being noticeably slow.
 My on-line playing games became a way to supplement my therapy life.
 When I wasn’t at therapy you could almost always find me on the computer, often on-line.

-Sometime in early 1995, I discovered a message board for stroke survivors so I made a couple of posts there.
-Pretty soon I was contacted about joining an on-line stroke support group.
-The members would write each other letters of support and meet every two weeks in a chat room on the Internet.
+Sometime in early 1995, I discovered a small bulletin board on AOL for stroke survivors and stroke caregivers.
+I made a couple of posts there hoping to just talk to another stroke survivor.
+Pretty soon I was emailed and invited to join their bi-monthly chat group.
+Members from the bulletin board would write each other letters of support and meet in an AOL chat room every two weeks.
 I really wasn’t interested at first.
 After receiving these emails for several weeks, I decided to look into what this group was about.
 I found out that many of the members knew little about how to use the computer.
 My computer skills were relatively good so I offered my technical help.
 I would answer questions about how to use the computer.
 Sometimes, I wrote about how to use the Internet.
 I must have written 30 or 40 plans.
 I would mass e-mail one per day.
 They were very well received and appreciated.
 This motivated me to want to be more involved.

 Several members of our small on-line stroke support group eventually began discussions that we needed to have our own “web page.”
 There was a lot of e-mail being circulated about this issue within our small discussion group and it soon became painfully apparent that no one knew how to make a web page.
 Finally, I said that I would try (I had no idea of what or how I would do it).
-I did pretty extensive research using the Internet as a reference.
-Soon, I had learned enough that I made one web page.
+I did pretty extensive research on AOL.
+AOL gave each member the resources necessary to create a personal website.
+Soon, I had learned enough and I made my first web page.
+It was not anything fantastic but it had some basic information about stroke.
 I visualized many ways for expanding it into a larger website.
 Our support group started actively corresponding with each other by e-mail with links to other websites with information about stroke.

 We soon realized that the links were growing and someone would have to organize them.
 I felt obligated to do this because I was making the website.
 I had the basic structure of the website mapped out all in my head.
-The website started to grow.
-Ten, 20, 30, 40 and finally 50+ pages.
+The website started to grow from one to over 50 pages.
 This of course didn’t happen overnight.
-It took about six months.
+I was working on it 10 – 12 hours/day.
+There was so much to do!
 I’d like to say that as the “webmaster” for that site it kept me extremely busy.
 There were updates to do almost daily.
 Adding a new link that someone found.
 We were all proud of our web page.
 It reflected what many of us collaborated on.

-I also learned that making your website known on the Internet is very important.
-It must be advertised so people will know it exists.
-Well, I set out to do this too.
-I advertised it as much as I could on all of the major search engines.
-We had people joining from all over the world and our web page has recorded well over 100,000+ hits, or visits, on it’s counter since May, 1996.
-To date it has been visited by over 100 countries around the world.
+We have had people joining our organization from all over the world.
+At last count, we had over 12,000 registered members.
+Our web page has recorded well over 100,000+ hits, or visits, on it’s counter since May, 1996.
+To date it has been visited by over 100 countries from around the world.

 Well, that’s about it.
 I feel very productive doing these things.
 One thing is for sure…I may be disabled…but on the computer I’m practically able bodied again.